 The most control comes from self-fulfillment, though Amazon FBA and 3PL return management tends to be effective as well.

-Myos is a top asset-based lender that helps online sellers apply in minutes with lean document requirements and a limited business history.
-Myos borrowers don’t make any personal guarantees for the funding, as all their lending decisions are based on the future potential of the goods you sell, not your past history.
+In addition, Myos doesn't require any personal guarantees for the funding, as all their lending decisions are based on the future potential of the goods you sell, not your credit history.

 They have also built up a solid network of warehousing partners across Europe and the UK, allowing you to choose from a variety of fulfillment options or zero in on the one that best suits your needs.